Claremont School, East Sussex – Early Years, Pre-Prep and Prep

 Claremont offers full, weekly (Mon – Thurs) and flexi-boarding, to meet the needs of international and UK parents, and a full range of evening and activity weekends, including trips and outings up to London, out to the seaside and to theatres, museums and other attractions.

 For day students, the nursery is open 8am to 6pm and wraparound care is offered through breakfast clubs and after-school activities and clubs.

 The mansion house itself is a listed building and all original features have been preserved, making it a fascinating rabbit-warren of rooms and corridors with a cosy, homely feel.
 Out in the woods lie two Victorian ice houses, but to date only one has been found, surrounded by trees but clearly visible from the pathways.
 The location of the second remains a mystery.

 Reception from £2,494 per term, all the way up to £9,441 per term for full boarding juniors.

 THE MUDDY VERDICT

 Good for: Kids who like to roll up their sleeves and get stuck in.
 Claremont has a really lovely, outdoorsy, slightly rough and ready vibe.

 Not for: City slickers looking for a town centre campus.

 Dare to disagree?
-Head to the Open House week from 27 Sept to 2 Oct, or book a private tour.
+Head to an open day or book a private tour.

 Claremont School Nursery & Prep, Ebdens Hill, Baldslow, St Leonards On Sea, East Sussex TN37 7PW, 01424 751555, claremontschool.co.uk